I’m often asked by friends, clients, and in email enquiries what it takes to build a successful blog.

 You can register your free domain with Bluehost here.

-Alternatively, if you decide not to use Bluehost, you’ll need to head over to 123Reg and register your blog’s domain name.
+Alternatively, if you decide not to use Bluehost, you’ll need to register your blog’s domain name manually.
 Most domain names cost about £10/year to register, so it’s not too expensive.
 Ideally, I’d recommend going for a .com domain name, unless you’re specifically targeting a geographical area such as the UK or Australia, in which case .co.uk or .com.au is fine.
 If you find that the .com is taken, I’d recommend going for the .co.
 If that’s taken, I’d go back to the drawing board with your domain name ideas.

 The next step is to decide which blogging platform you will use.
 I will make this one easy for you – the best blogging platform to use is WordPress.
 It’s used by over 78 million bloggers and is by far the best platform.
 It’s also free and has the best support, themes (designs), and endless customisability.
 Even this website is built on WordPress.